Technical requirements to perform simultaneous interpreting on the Interprefy RSI platform

 Wireless devices not approved

 Wireless headsets do not always offer consistently clear sound quality due to distance, interferences, and other factors.
 Additionally, wireless devices pose an unwanted risk of empty battery during the event.
 While devices with an audio 3.5 mm jack can be approved, when being used in combination with a desktop microphone, devices with USB connections are highly recommended, as they offer an enduring connection and have their own sound cards embedded - thus providing a reliable plug & play solution.
+In case your wireless device has an additional option to use it with a USB or 3.5 mm jack entrance, please use this option instead when testing your equipment.

 Interpreter's approval journey

 Upon each event, remote support team will be providing a report regarding the interpreter's platform performance on that particular event.
 The interpreter's training and events reports form the basis of the Interpreter's approval journey to ensure that interpreters are familiar with the most updated version of the platform and guarantee that the equipment and sound quality is still at the highest level.
+Read more about Interprefy Approval here.